NJUAstrometry/NJUAstrometry.github.io/content/authors/zzhu/_index.md

 education:
   courses:
     - course: PhD in Astronomy
-      institution: Chinese Academy of Sciences
+      institution: Shaanxi Astronomical Observatory, Chinese Academy of Sciences
       year: 1994
+    - course: Master's degree
+      institution: Shaanxi Astronomical Observatory, Chinese Academy of Sciences
+      year: 1987
     - course: BSc in Astronomy
       institution: University of Science and Technology of China
       year: 1982

-# Social/Academic Networking
+# Contact
-# For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons
-#   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-#   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
   - icon: envelope
     icon_pack: fas
     link: 'mailto:zhuzi@nju.edu.cn'
-  # - icon: google-scholar
-    # icon_pack: ai
-    # link:
-  # - icon: github
-    # icon_pack: fab
-    # link:
-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-  # - icon: cv
-    # icon_pack: ai
-    # link: files/cv.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
+highlight_name: false

 user_groups:
   - Researchers
-  # - Principal Investigators
 ---

+I am a professor and PhD supervisor at Nanjing University, where I joined the Department of Astronomy in 2002.
+My research focuses on astrometric methods, astronomical reference systems, and Galactic astronomy.

+I have made multiple research visits to the University of Bonn Observatory in Germany and the National Astronomical Observatory of Japan, collaborating on space astrometry, astronomical reference systems, and Galactic astronomy.

-I have engaged in long-term research on astronomical reference frames and Galactic astronomy, leading multiple projects funded by the National Natural Science Foundation of China.
-My main research areas include astrometric methods, astronomical reference frames, and Galactic astronomy.
-I have published over 20 SCI papers.
+I serve on the organizing committee of the International Astronomical Union's astrometry commission and as a reviewer for China's national science and technology awards.
+I have led multiple projects funded by the National Natural Science Foundation of China and published more than 20 papers in SCI-indexed journals.